GenomicsAotearoa/hts_workshop_mpi/docs/level1/21_illumina_inspection.md

 !!! file-code "Open .html"

     1. Click on the folder icon in the top left to open the folder navigator pane (if not already open).
-    1. Use the file browsing system to navigate through t your current location.
+    1. Use the file browsing system to navigate through to your current location.
-    1. Double click on the output `.fastqc.html` files to open them in the a new tab.
+    1. Double click on the output `.fastqc.html` files to open them in a new tab.

 Let's now look at some of the outputs, starting with the summary for sample `SRR097977`.